matias-kovero/AWiB/4-RPA/README.md

 <img src="./images/recorder.png" width="30%">
 - Move your mouse cursor over the "Search" button / icon and click it as you normally would.
 <img src="./images/searchclick.png" width="50%">
+- You should see the web page changing.
+Click __Stop__ on the small Recording window.
+This will stop the recording and bring the RPA editor window forward again.

 __4.__ Now go and press the search button manually.
 We need to get to the next page for the next task.